top of page

 andreebelle-7.jpg

-Andrée Belle is a singer, songwriter, dancer, poet and humanitarian.
+Andrée Belle is a singer, songwriter, dancer, poet, educator, and humanitarian.
 A southern native, of Puerto Rican heritage, she was born in Georgia and grew up in North Carolina.
-She studied classical voice in North Carolina before relocating to Los Angeles to study jazz at The University of Southern California with Grammy nominated jazz vocalists Tierney Sutton and Carmen Bradford (Count Basie, Wynton Marsalis, James Brown).
+She studied classical voice in North Carolina before relocating to Los Angeles to study jazz at The University of Southern California.
+As a vocalist, Andrée is known for her soulful, sultry, rich, timeless tone, emotionally captivating nuance, and expansive range.
+As an artist, Andrée creates projects conceptually, infusing provocative and poetic lyrics, and transmitting empowering messages.

-Previous releases include her debut project M.U.S.I.C.
+Previous albums include her debut project M.U.S.I.C.
 (Magnificent Unique Sexy Intelligent Creativity).
-The eclectic soul record earned her various TV placements (including Orange is the New Black).
+The eclectic soul record earned her various TV placements.
 Her sophomore work, The Soft Glow of Electric Sex, was an otherworldly, dark, electro-soulful, exploration of love.
 With this project Andrée acquired her first TV appearance of original music, on AXS Live.
 Her passionate live performances and World class band created a strong local following in Los Angeles.

 Andrée also served as the Director of Music and Movement for the nonprofit organization, The Art of Elysium, bringing music and dance to communities in need.
 She cultivated over 40 music and dance programs a month and served over 13,000 people in need within the greater Los Angeles area a year.
 She performed in hospitals and live in facilities bedside for children and adults and created engaging concerts for the homeless in Skid Row.

 Andrée's passion for dance lead her to study Afro-Cuban dance extensively with the prestigious, Raices Profundas in Havana, Cuba.
-She is developing her own brand of Caribbean Girl hot sauce and working on a book of poetry.
+She is developing her own brand of Caribbean Girl hot sauce, working on a book of poetry, and writing her next album.
+Andrée is also pursuing her MFA in VoiceArts with a concentration of Arts Education at CalArts.
+She holds the title of educator with great reverence and utilizes this position to aid students in finding their authentic expression and artistry, promote collaboration, create empathy. and build a more conscious world.

 bottom of page